ahmedqamesh/mopshub_readout/README.md

-# About MOPS-Hub Readout Board
+# About MOPS-Hub Readout System
 The MOPS-Hub Readout Board is a Zynq UltraScale Evauation board (Zynq UltraScale+ MPSoC ZCU102 Evaluation Kit) developed to make a comprehensive crate testing for the MOPS-Hub independent from the EMCI/EMP chain.

 This system serves as a crucial data aggregator between MOPS-Hub and any local computer.